Oscar Wilde

 Oscar Fingal O'Fflahertie Wills Wilde (Note: Wilde's third name is spelt 'O'Fflahertie' on his baptism certificate and in other important documents such as his 1895 police court statement, but different spellings were used during his lifetime and have been used ever since.)
 (16 October 1854 – 30 November 1900) was an Irish author, poet and playwright.
 After writing in different literary styles throughout the 1880s, he became one of the most popular and influential dramatists in London in the early 1890s.
-He was a key figure in the emerging Aestheticism movement of the late 19th century and is regarded by many as the greatest playwright of the Victorian era.
-Wilde is best known for his Gothic novel The Picture of Dorian Gray (1890), his epigrams, plays and bedtime stories for children, as well as his criminal conviction in 1895 for gross indecency for homosexual acts.
+He was a key figure in the emerging Aestheticism movement of the late 19th century and is widely regarded as the greatest playwright of the Victorian era.
+Wilde is best known for his Gothic novel The Picture of Dorian Gray (1890), his epigrams, plays and bedtime stories for children, as well as his criminal conviction in 1895 for gross indecency and for practicing homosexual acts.

 Wilde's parents were Anglo-Irish intellectuals in Dublin.
-In his youth, Wilde learned to speak fluent French and German.
+In his youth, Wilde became conversant in French and German.
 At university, he read Greats; he demonstrated himself to be an exceptional classicist, first at Trinity College Dublin, then at Magdalen College, Oxford.
 He became associated with the emerging philosophy of aestheticism during this time, led by two of his tutors, Walter Pater and John Ruskin.
 After university, Wilde moved to London into fashionable cultural and social circles.